baudii/Library-db/README.md

-# Library Application
+# Music Archive Management Application

-This is a Library Management Application built with ASP.NET Core 8, Entity Framework, and PostgreSQL, fully containerized using Docker.
-The project follows the MVC (Model-View-Controller) design pattern and supports user authentication and book management through two separate databases: one for user authentication and one for managing the library’s books.
+This is a Music Archinve Management Application built with ASP.NET Core 8, Entity Framework, and PostgreSQL, fully containerized using Docker.
+The project follows the MVC (Model-View-Controller) design pattern and supports user authentication and song management through two separate databases: one for user authentication and one for managing archive's content.

 Upon first running the Docker setup, both databases are automatically created and configured, with initial data seeded from test SQL dump files.
 The application supports all four CRUD operations (Create, Read, Update, Delete), and includes built-in search functionality and sorting capabilities.

 Authentication and authorization are handled using the Microsoft Identity system, with role-based access control managed through authorization policies.

-Library database is handled using C# reflection, so with a few tweeks can be switched.
+The Music Archive database is handled using C# reflection, so with a few tweeks can be switched.

 The frontend is developed using Razor and styled with Bootstrap, offering a clean and responsive user interface.